ShivanS93/100-days-of-code/r1-log.md

 ### R1D33

 Working on Day 13 of the https://linuxupskillchallenge.org, where I learned about setting permission for particular file types.
 I also did some Django looking at views system.

+### R1D34

+I also did some Django and got started on templates.
+Got stared on creating new user for my remote linux server.